-- has received public support for research or innovation project within the 2 years preceding the application
+- Have received public support for research or innovation project within the 2 years preceding the application.

-- proved to be innovative by an expert opinion of an independent assessor listed on the website of BAFA.
+- Proved to be innovative by the expert opinion of an independent assessor listed on the website of BAFA.

 The Employment & Investment Incentive (EII) allows individual investors to obtain income tax relief on investments made, in each tax year, into EII certified qualifying companies.
 The EII replaces the Business Expansion Scheme (BES) and EII will run until 2020.

 Companies seeking EII relief must directly seek certification from the Revenue Commissioners.
-EI has no role in the certification process.
+EII has no role in the certification process.

 Eligible undertakings are those which at the time of the initial investment are unlisted SMEs and are engaged in a qualifying trade; has its issued share capital fully paid up; and do not intending to wind up within 3 years of receiving investment via this scheme, unless it is for bona fide commercial reasons.